 Certain medical devices that we manufacture are subject to regulations by the U.S. Food and Drug Administration and similar international agencies.
 These regulations govern a wide variety of product activities, from design and development to labeling, manufacturing, promotion, sales and distribution.
-If we fail to comply with the U.S. Food and Drug Administration's regulations or those of similar international agencies, we may have to recall products and cease their manufacture and distribution, which would increase our costs and reduce our revenues.
+If we fail to comply with such regulations, we may have to recall products and cease their manufacture and distribution, which would increase our costs and reduce our revenues.